wp-plugins/plugin-organizer/readme.txt

 == Changelog ==

+= 2.2.1 =
+Added ability to ignore the protocol when matching the requested URL by checking a checkbox on the settings page.

 = 2.2 =
 Added Fuzzy URL matching to the arbitrary URL admin.
 URLs can now effect their children.
 Added nonce checking to URL admin.